Wanjiru393/github-search/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.

 ## Description
-A website where users may enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
+A website where users enter a GitHub username into a form, submit it, and see names and descriptions of that person's public repositories.
 A person can also look for repositories

 ## Author
 Wanjiru Charity